-Credit risks could arise if the counterparty does not return the security as contracted or interest received by the counter party on due date.
+Credit risks could arise if the counterparty does not return the security as contracted on due date.
 This risk is largely mitigated, as the choice of counterparties is largely restricted and their credit rating is taken into account before entering into such transactions.
 Also operational risks are lower as such trades are settled on a DVP basis.

 In the event of the scheme being unable to pay back the money to the counterparty as contracted, the counter party may dispose of the assets (as they have sufficient margin) and the net proceeds may be refunded to us.
-Thus the scheme may in remote cases suffer losses.
+Thus the scheme may suffer losses.
 This risk is normally mitigated.

-In addition to the above, the Internal Investment Committee (IIC) or Credit Committee of the AMC shall prescribe limits, restrictions and conditions for the enhancement proposed.
-The IIC / Credit Committee will also periodically review the limits, restrictions and conditions at its meeting.
+In addition to the above, the Investment Committee/Credit Committeeor of the AMC shall prescribe limits, restrictions and conditions for the enhancement proposed.
+The Investment Committee / Credit Committee will also periodically review the limits, restrictions and conditions at its meeting.